pranayom/exposure_graph/README.md

 # ExposureGraph

+This was one cool project that I have been trying to implement for sometime.

-**Transform security reconnaissance data into prioritized, explainable insights using a Knowledge Graph and local LLM.**
+Can we transform security reconnaissance data into prioritized, explainable insights using a Knowledge Graph and local LLM?
+Yes we can!

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.11+](https://img.shields.io/badge/python-3.11+-blue.svg)](https://www.python.org/downloads/)